Savor the best all year long!

 - Think ahead: Well ahead of your canning time, check your jars for nicks and cracks, and rings and lids for rust, warping, or other defects.
 You can reuse the rings, but not the lids.
 Any rings with rust, I toss into recycling.
 If you don’t have enough jars, now is the time to head to the hardware store, not when the jam is finished!
 I know this from experience.

-- Canner prep: Fill you canner to about half full and bring water to a simmer.
+- Canner prep: Fill you canner to about two-thirds full and bring water to a simmer.
 I also put on a tea kettle of water to heat I case I need to top-off the pot once the jars are in place – I usually do!
 Once you start filling the jars, you will turn up the heat to get to a boil.

 - Work station prep: I set out hot pads on my table to hold the pan with the lids as well as the cooked jam.
 I also set out tea towels to hold the clean and filled jars, the ladle, and the funnel.